Guide to Energy-Efficient Thermostat Settings in Winter in Auburn and Opelika

 • While you’re gone.

-Our Recommendations for Winter Thermostat Settings
+Our Expert Opinion for the Best Thermostat Settings in Winter

 What Temperature to Set Your Thermostat in Winter During the Day